Are Full-Face Motorcycle Helmets Safer? The Brutal Truth About the 4 Types of Helmets

 The-Benefits-of-a-Chin-Bar-agvsport

-What makes these studies even more interesting is the number of impacts in the chin bar area, a feature that is somewhat lacking on the half and three-quarter helmets.
-Otte found the primary impact in most accidents was on the chin bar (34.6%).
-The chin bar was also center stage in an Australian study which found that the jaw takes 50% of the severe impact in motorcycle accidents.
+What makes these studies even more intriguing is the focus on the number of impacts occurring in the chin bar area, a feature notably absent in half and three-quarter helmets.
+Otte’s research revealed that the primary impact in most accidents occurred on the chin bar (34.6%).
+Similarly, an Australian study highlighted the significance of the chin bar, showing that the jaw absorbs 50% of severe impacts in motorcycle accidents.

-The facial area, which is protected by a shield in a full-face helmet, accounted for just over 10% of the primary impacts in Otte’s study, with the subsequent study finding that even when the face isn’t the primary impact location, it was still susceptible to cuts and grazers in the majority of accidents.
+In contrast, the facial area, safeguarded by a shield in a full-face helmet, accounted for just over 10% of the primary impacts in Otte’s study.
+Even when the face wasn’t the primary point of impact, it remained vulnerable to cuts and abrasions in the majority of accidents, as indicated by the subsequent study.

 Traumatic Brain Injury, Full-Face Motorcycle Helmets Lead the Way

-The statistics relating to traumatic brain injuries suffered due to a motorbike accident also offer compelling evidence regarding the level of protection offered by the three helmet types.
-Half helmets have been found to offer protection against traumatic injury in 38.6% of motorcycle crashes.
+The statistics concerning traumatic brain injuries resulting from motorcycle accidents provide compelling evidence regarding the varying levels of protection offered by different helmet types.
+Half helmets have been shown to provide protection against traumatic injury in 38.6% of motorcycle crashes.

-Three-quarters helmets offer protection in 55.5% of accidents.
-In contrast, the full-face helmet leads the pack again, protecting against traumatic brain injury in 69% of cases.
-So full coverage integral style motorcycle helmets clearly offer superior protection from a serious head injury.
+Three-quarter helmets offer protection in 55.5% of accidents.
+In contrast, the full-face helmet leads the pack once again, safeguarding against traumatic brain injury in 69% of cases.
+Therefore, full-coverage integral-style motorcycle helmets undeniably offer superior protection against serious head injuries.

 Traumatic-Brain-Injury-agvsport